Chip Award Winner

 Callback Configuration Functions

-void BrickletAmbientLight::registerCallback(int $id, callable $callback, mixed $userData=NULL)
+void BrickletAmbientLight::registerCallback(int $callback_id, callable $callback, mixed $user_data=NULL)

-The available IDs with corresponding function signatures are listed below.
+The available callback IDs with corresponding function signatures are listed below.

 void BrickletAmbientLight::setIlluminanceCallbackPeriod(int $period)